-Virginia governor signs criminal justice bills, will send budget back to legislators
+Northam signs several bills, sends Va. budget back to legislators with redistricting amendment

+The amendments would allow Virginia to enact redistricting reform in the state constitution, which voters passed Tuesday.
+Northam also proposed an additional $1 million to fund an independent investigation into the culture at the Virginia Military Institute, which has been accused of widespread racism.

-Senate Democrats had wanted the budget language to implement a proposed constitutional amendment on redistricting, which voters approved Tuesday.
+Senate Democrats had wanted the budget language approved last month to implement a proposed constitutional amendment on redistricting.
 Many House Democrats opposed that language because they objected to the amendment, saying it wouldn’t go far enough to protect against racial gerrymandering.

-As a compromise, the two sides agreed to pass the budget without the language, with the understanding that Northam would add the redistricting language if the measure passed on the Nov.
-3 ballot.
+As a compromise, the two sides agreed to pass the budget without the language, with the understanding that Northam would add it if the measure passed on Nov.
+3.

+Northam also proposed changes to a bill that protects some renters who have been financially hurt by the coronavirus pandemic.
+One of the changes says adverse actions cannot be taken against tenants based on payment history or an eviction for nonpayment of rent that occurred during the pandemic.

+The General Assembly will reconvene Monday to accept or decline Northam’s changes.

 Northam signed the MARCUS bill, a partial acronym for “mental health awareness response and community understanding services,” which would create teams of mental health service providers and peer recovery specialists to accompany police officers responding to individual crises.